-All assignments are due at the designated time and due date.
+All assignments are due at the designated time and due date on UB Learns.

 If there are circumstances that will preclude you from turning in assignments on the due date, it is imperative that you discuss the situation with the course instructor prior to the due date.
 Points will be deducted for late submissions.